microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/01 - Introduction.md

 ---
-title: Z3 API in Python
+title: Introduction
 sidebar_position: 1
 ---

+# Z3 API in Python

 Z3 is a high performance theorem prover developed at Microsoft Research.